 If your lifestyle won’t allow you to get started with investing because you don’t have any extra money in your budget, how do you free up money now to take advantage of compound gains?
 Get creative.

-If you took advantage of just the savings opportunities listed above, you could add hundreds of dollars to your budget for investing on a monthly basis.
+There are lots of ways to cut your monthly expenses.
+If you take advantage of just some of these savings opportunities, you could add hundreds of dollars to your budget for investing on a monthly basis.